jorisvddonk/doom-godot/README.md

 ```

 2. Create a MeshInstance3D and attach the script to it!
-3. Copy a DOOM IWAD to your project root folder / the current folder, and name it "DOOM.WAD"
+3. Copy a DOOM IWAD to your project root folder, or instruct your end-users to copy such an IWAD to whatever your game's working directory is.
+Make sure the IWAD is named "DOOM.WAD".
+Users without a licensed copy of DOOM can use [FreeDOOM](https://freedoom.github.io/download.html), instead.